kumarvna/terraform-azurerm-virtual-machine/README.md

 There are two types of managed identities:

-* **System-assigned**: When enabled a system-assigned managed identity an identity is created in Azure AD that is tied to the lifecycle of that service instance.
-So when the resource is deleted, Azure automatically deletes the identity for you.
+* **System-assigned**: When enabled a system-assigned managed identity an identity is created in Azure AD that is tied to the lifecycle of that service instance. when the resource is deleted, Azure automatically deletes the identity.
 By design, only that Azure resource can use this identity to request tokens from Azure AD.
 * **User-assigned**: A managed identity as a standalone Azure resource.
 For User-assigned managed identities, the identity is managed separately from the resources that use it.

 Regardless of the type of identity chosen a managed identity is a service principal of a special type that may only be used with Azure resources.
 When the managed identity is deleted, the corresponding service principal is automatically removed.